hdShang/arxiv-daily/docs/cs-RO/2025-05-20/papers/250513836v1-duawlfin-a-drone-with-unified-actuation-for-wheeled-locomotion-and-f.md

 ---
 layout: default
-title: Duawlfin: A Drone with Unified Actuation for Wheeled Locomotion and Flight Operation
+title: "Duawlfin: A Drone with Unified Actuation for Wheeled Locomotion and Flight Operation"
 ---

 # Duawlfin: A Drone with Unified Actuation for Wheeled Locomotion and Flight Operation